HoloArchivists/hollow_memories/archiving_livestreams.md

 Make sure you have membership of the channel and are logged into YouTube or it will not work.

-> NOTE: the extention for chrome has recently been delete by google, i will add an alternative once i find one
+> NOTE: the extention for chrome has recently been deleted by google, i will add an alternative once i find one

 1. Install the extension `cookies.txt` [for Firefox](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/).
 This will let us extract cookies from your YouTube which will be used to authenticate `ytarchive`.
 2. go to `youtube.com` then click on the `cookies.txt` extension in the top right hand corner of the browser and click the `Export ↓` button to save the cookies.
 Move the file to a location of your choice.